Judge Dredd (pinball)

 Judge Dredd is a four-player pinball game produced by Bally Manufacturing in 1993, based on the British comic strip Judge Dredd in 2000 AD.
-Nearly 7,000 were made.
+Nearly 7,000 were manufactured.

 An eight-page full colour promotional comic was released by Bally and Egmont in 1993, which reprinted the story Pinboing Wizard from the Judge Dredd Annual 1981, written by Judge Dredd creator John Wagner and illustrated by Mike McMahon.

 Gameplay

-There are 2 types of games to choose from in Judge Dredd.
-Regulation game for 1 Credit, or Super Game for 2 Credits.
-In Regulation, the player must resolve the 9 crimes/issues.
+There are 2 types of games to choose from in Judge Dredd: A Regulation game for 1 Credit, or SUPERGAME for 2 Credits.
+In a Regulation game, the player must resolve the 9 crimes/issues.